Rules of the game

 9. Ball thrown into dead ball area base awards

-Bases awarded, when a throw goes into dead ball territory, are from the time of the release of the throw, not when the ball goes into dead ball territory.
-The umpire must judge what base the runner had reached at the time of the release.
+When a throw goes into dead ball territory, the bases awarded are determined from the time of the throw, not when the ball goes into dead ball territory.
+The umpire must judge what base the runner had reached at the time of the throw.
 All awards are two bases regardless where the throw was from or who threw it.
 Batter runners going to first are awarded first and second.
-Example -with a runner on first base at the time of the pitch, a throw going into dead ball territory results in the base runner being awarded third base.
-With an ongoing play if a runner reached second prior to the release of a throw that wound up in dead ball territory, that runner would be awarded home.

 10. Infield fly